Shoes should be comfortable, supportive, with sole stiffness specific to the application.

 Common causes for foot-numbness:

 A good fit technician will modify shoes/foot beds/posting to achieve proper foot/shoe/pedal interface.
 I recommend caution when more than 3mm shims and/or 3-varus wedges are used without custom or quality OTC footbeds.
 Non-prescriptive insolves should be comfortable and conforming, and sadly most prescriptive insoles don’t work properly for cycling.
-Footbalance and Sidas are good options for cycling-specific conformable insoles, but I usually suggest trying a pair of $30 Specialized before spending the extra money on something custom.
+Footbalance and Sidas are good options for cycling-specific conformable insoles, but I usually suggest trying a pair of $30 Specialized if trying to save money.